dmulyalin/ttp/docs/source/Groups/Functions.rst

 **Prerequisites** `Cerberus library <https://docs.python-cerberus.org/en/stable/>`_ need to be installed on the system.

 Function to add validation results produced by Cerberus library to parsing results.
-Primary usecase - compliance validation and testing.
+Primary use case - compliance validation and testing.

 **Supported parameters**